swiftlang/swift/docs/Pattern Matching.rst

 As a call, the match-pattern-tuple must begin with an unspaced '('.
 The global name is resolved as normal, and then the pattern is interpreted according to what is found:

-- If the name resolves to a type, then for the pattern to be satisfied, the dynamic type of the matched value must be the specified type (or a subtype).
-If this is trivially impossible (e.g., if the matched expression is not existential and the static types are unrelated), the pattern is ill-formed.

-  In addition, if there is an arguments clause, it must be non-empty, and each element in the clause must have an identifier.
-  For each element, the identifier must correspond to a known property of the type, and the value of that property must satisfy the element pattern.

 - If the name resolves to a oneof element, then the dynamic type of the matched value must match the oneof type as discussed above,